Queensland Radiation Oncology Advanced Training Network

 - Either be an ongoing current advanced trainee in radiation oncology;

 A citizen of Australia or New Zealand or a permanent resident of Australia and fulfils all prerequisites mandated by RANZCR as well as any other requirements required by Queensland Health or the employing sites.

-Successful applicants are supported through a minimum 5 year training program.
-It will be anticipated that appointees will be required to:
+Successful applicants are supported through a competency based training program.

-- Rotate through regional and metro training sites.
-This is to ensure a rounded exposure to Radiation Oncology as well as a variety of clinical supervisors.
-All trainees should anticipate a minimum of two years in regional training sites.
+Appointees will be required to rotate through regional and metropolitan training sites.
+All trainees should anticipate a minimum of 1-2 years in regional training sites.

 How to apply